walmartlabs/concord-website/docs/plugins/kube.md

 ---
 layout: wmt/docs
-title:  Kubectl and Kustomize Task
+title:  Kube Tasks, Kubectl, Kustomize and KubeInventory
 side-navigation: wmt/docs-navigation.html
 ---

 # {{ page.title }}

 The `kube` plugin supports usage of Kubectl with the `kubectl` task and Kustomize with the `kustomize` task.
+It also contains a task, `kubeInventory`, for working with the Kubernetes inventory.

 The plugin automatically includes the `kustomize` and `kubectl` binaries and invokes them as part of your Concord flow as configured.